CHEAP SOLAR PANELS CHANGE THE RULES OF DESIGN OF FACILITIES IN COMMERCIAL ROOFING

 The correct scales of all variables derived system optimization.
 As mentioned, this optimization is both technically and economically.

-INVESTOR / DESIGN MODULE LEVEL AND TOLERANCE IN THE SHADOW
+INVERTER / DESIGN MODULE LEVEL AND TOLERANCE IN THE SHADOW

-Consideration of these new types of investors creates the need to take into account different DC and AC wiring, which will be different for each option.
+Consideration of these new types of inverters creates the need to take into account different DC and AC wiring, which will be different for each option.
 It should also take into account the higher labor during installation, and of course the greater modularity and ease of easy replacement.

 Furthermore, the optimization module level, systems can be designed allowing certain shadows.
 Historically a good facility design eliminated all modules that were in shadow.
-However, with the availability of cheap solar panels, now makes more sense to selectively add some of these modules, especially if they are only in the shade in the winter months, when productivity is lower.
+However, with the availability of cheap solar panels, it now makes more sense to selectively add some of these modules, especially if they are only in the shade in the winter months, when productivity is lower.
 Also recently only new software allows detailed calculations of the shadows, allowing rigorously analyze and evaluate losses shadows on a cost-benefit problem adding modules.

 A NEW ERA OF PHOTOVOLTAIC SOLAR SYSTEMS DESIGN

-When developers of photovoltaic solar systems increase their sophistication and embrace these optimization techniques are able to implement solar projects low cost without sacrificing quality.
+When developers of photovoltaic solar systems increase their sophistication and embrace these optimization techniques can implement solar projects low cost without sacrificing quality.
 The time of the design of the solar field facing south and tilted 30º has come to an end.
 Now with lower hardware costs and more experienced developers, technicians are performing a thorough analysis of each project, realizing a lower pitch and a tight spacing can significantly improve the economics of the system, thus achieving a technical and economically optimized system.